 Office: Grovetown, Georgia • (912) 237-5212 • Charles@harvestccm.org

 Charles Barnard joined Harvest Child Care Ministries in 2017.
 Charles has vast experience in Freewill Baptist’s churches and other ministries.
 He most recently served as pastor at Glennville FWB Church in Glennville, GA.
 In his younger years, Charles served his country as a member of U.S. Air Force.
-Charles and his wife, Jackie will represent Harvest Mexican Ministries to churches in Oklahoma and Arkansas.
+Charles will represent Harvest Mexican Ministries to churches in Georgia and South Carolina.
 To schedule an appointment in your church, please call his home office or the Advancement Office at 276-546-4400, ext.
 104.